Enjoy sex like you used to

 Hard facts on better erections

-Keep your sex life going, even with ED, with these seven tips.
-Some suggestions will help you continue having sex with erection problems, while others aim to fully address your ED.
+With these seven tips, you can keep your sex life going — even if you have ED.
+Some of our suggestions will help you continue having sex with erection problems, while others aim to address your ED and improve sexual function overall.

 We know, we know.
 Talking to your partner about ED can feel as embarrassing as ED itself.
-But having an honest chat about what’s going on can make a difference in your sex life.
+But having an honest chat about what’s going on can improve sexual dysfunction symptoms.

 For one, stress and anxiety can make ED worse — and you’re probably feeling stressed and anxious about your ED.
 Talking with your partner can take some of the pressure off.

-It can feel embarrassing when a guy can’t get hard, but if you’re in a long-term relationship, your partner will understand.
-We promise.
+It can feel embarrassing when a guy can’t get hard.
+But if you’re in a long-term relationship, your partner will be more receptive if you’re willing to get vulnerable.

-You can reassure them it’s not them and talk through ways to tackle the problem together.
+In fact, they may be thinking that they are the reason you can’t get hard.
+This is your opportunity to set the record straight.
+You can reassure your significant other that it’s not about them and then discuss ways to tackle the problem together.
 Turn it into a fun couple’s activity — maybe by browsing for new sex toys or trying new types of sex — to keep your sex life light and exciting.

 For more advice, check out our guide to dealing with ED in a relationship